-The White House has extended the CDC eviction moratorium until March 31, 2021.
-(For the most part, Pennsylvania state and local eviction moratoriums have ended.)
+The White House has extended the CDC eviction moratorium until June 30, 2021.

 Quick Note: The CDC eviction moratorium is not automatic.
 If you wish to take advantage of it, you must file a specific declaration with your landlord.
 See our blog post for more details.